 Global CDN Services Market About $5B in 2023, Expected To Grow 3% In 2024, Driven by AWS

-The figure also excludes revenue from vendors offering online video platforms, including Brightcove, Uplynk, AWS Media Services, Quickplay, Deltatre, Mediakind, Sports Radar, Cognizant, Endeavor Streaming, StreamAMG, Bedrock Streaming, etc., which combined saw revenue of about $1.8 billion in 2023.
-Based on what I know, AWS Media Services is the largest of the group, with about $450 million in revenue in 2023.
+The figure also excludes revenue from vendors offering online video platforms, including Brightcove, Uplynk, AWS Media Services, Quickplay, Deltatre, Mediakind, Sports Radar, Cognizant, Endeavor Streaming, StreamAMG, and Bedrock Streaming, which combined saw revenue of approximately $1.8 billion in 2023.
+Based on my knowledge, AWS Media Services is the largest of the group, with roughly $450 million in revenue in 2023.

-While reports produced by research firms say the CDN market was multiple times larger than my number, they are wrong.
+While reports produced by research firms claim the CDN market is multiple times larger than my number, they are incorrect.
 Full stop.
 Do not buy their reports.
-Akamai, Fastly, Edgio, CDN77, and others disclose enough details tied to their delivery revenue that we have numbers to form a good foundation for market sizing.
-The market is not as big as many suggest, and those writing about the size of the CDN space don’t define it and include non-CDN services like transcoding, hardware, hosting, storage and transit in their numbers.
+Akamai, Fastly, Edgio, CDN77, and others disclose sufficient details related to their delivery revenue, allowing us to form a solid foundation for market sizing.
+The market is not as large as many suggest, and those writing about the size of the CDN space often fail to define it, including non-CDN services such as transcoding, hardware, hosting, storage, and transit in their numbers.

 Many use public revenue numbers given out by Akamai and others incorrectly, changing the revenue definition to video when that’s not how the companies report it.
 Akamai breaks out company revenue into three buckets: “Delivery,” “Security,” and “Compute.”
 Fastly uses the terms “Network Services” (solutions designed to improve the performance of websites, apps, APIs, and digital media), “Security” (products designed to protect websites, apps, APIs, and users) and “other” (emerging products offering which includes compute and observability products).
-It’s important to understand these distinctions to interpret the revenue figures accurately.
+It’s essential to understand these distinctions to accurately interpret the revenue figures.

-Limelight Networks previously defined their revenue as delivery since, at the time, that was their primary service offered, and in their SEC filings, they broke out the percentage of their revenue tied to “delivery” services as nearly 80%.
+Limelight Networks previously defined their revenue as “delivery” since, at the time, that was their primary service offered.
+In their SEC filings, they broke out the percentage of their revenue tied to “delivery” services as nearly 80%.
 Since Edgio’s acquisition of Layer0 and Edgecast, their revenue is now blended across services outside of just bit delivery.
 With Edgio’s subsequent filing, we must see how they bucket their revenue and define it.
-However, we know how much revenue Layer0 and Edgecast had when acquired, separate from the Uplynk business.
+However, we know the revenue Layer0 and Edgecast generated when acquired, separate from the Uplynk business.
 CDN77 breaks out revenue with the definition of “content delivery,” but no vendor has ever broken out revenue explicitly tied to the delivery of video content.
 Only once did Akamai disclose, during their 2021 investor summit, that for the fiscal year 2020, 57% of all the bits they delivered under their “Edge Delivery Traffic” heading were OTT/video.
 We all know that delivering video takes up the largest percentage of bits on any CDN while contributing the least amount of profitability as a service.

-There are three main reasons why the CDN market has not grown at a higher CAGR rate over the past few years and will continue to be in the low single digits in the future.
-The first reason is that since the pandemic, all companies strive to be more efficient and do more with less.
+There are three main reasons why the CDN market has not grown at a higher CAGR rate over the past few years and is expected to remain in the low single digits in the future.
+The first reason is that since the pandemic, companies have strived to be more efficient and do more with less.
 More than two years ago, I documented how many streaming services focused on optimizing their bitrates and, in some cases, reduced the highest rungs from their bitrate ladders to save money.
 Content owners, including Disney+ Hotstar and the BCC, documented on their tech blogs how they cut the number of bits they were delivering and optimized other cloud-related services to save money.

 During Akamai’s Q2 2022 earnings call, the company highlighted this trend amongst customers and noted they saw reduced video bits delivered due to bitrate optimization.
-What started as a trend during the pandemic is now the new norm.
-An interesting data point that just came to light in Paramount Global’s presentation discussing their plans after they merge with Skydance is the company’s goal to “Unify cloud providers for all distribution services (e.g., Paramount+, Pluto) to provide CDN efficiencies.”
+What began as a trend during the pandemic has now become the new norm.
+An interesting data point that recently came to light in Paramount Global’s presentation discussing their plans after the merger with Skydance is the company’s goal to “Unify cloud providers for all distribution services (e.g., Paramount+, Pluto) to provide CDN efficiencies.”
 Cost savings are the priority.

 Previously, many clients evaluated traffic metrics, usually every quarter and allocated traffic at the regional level.
 Now, evaluations happen within days for some accounts or almost in real-time for others, with traffic relocations within a multi-CDN stack becoming significantly more dynamic and happening at the country or even single ISP level.
 As a result, more customers are no longer willing to make year-long and high-volume commitments.
-A data point to back this up comes from Fastly’s Q1 2024 earnings call when the company said, “We are seeing a slight uptick on the typical level of rerates with our largest customers, but we have not yet seen the commence or a traffic expansion usually associated with this motion.”
-In other words, there is pressure on CDN pricing, as always, with the largest customers demanding lower pricing, even without offering more traffic or larger commits.
+A data point to support this is from Fastly’s Q1 2024 earnings call, where the company stated, “We are seeing a slight uptick on the typical level of rerates with our largest customers, but we have not yet seen the commencement or a traffic expansion usually associated with this motion.”
+In other words, there is pressure on CDN pricing, as always, with the largest customers demanding lower pricing, even without offering more traffic or larger commitments.

-The second main reason for CDN vendors’ lack of revenue growth is that a small number of customers account for the largest share of revenue.
+The second main reason for CDN vendors’ lack of revenue growth is that a small number of customers account for a disproportionately large share of revenue.
 By my estimate, less than 50 customers of CDN services account for 75% of the revenue generated by third-party CDNs.
 We have data to back this up.
-As an example, for the year ended December 31, 2020, sales of Limelight’s top 20 customers accounted for approximately 75% of their total revenue, and they had two customers, Amazon and Sony, who represented approximately 36% and 11%, respectively, of their total revenue.
-Akamai had not broken out its split of customers the same way but disclosed for many years that when it broke out revenue under the “media” bucket, six customers accounted for 18% of its media revenue at the highpoint.
+For example, as of December 31, 2020, Limelight’s top 20 customers accounted for approximately 75% of their total revenue.
+Notably, two customers, Amazon and Sony, represented approximately 36% and 11%, respectively, of their total revenue.
+Akamai had not broken out its split of customers the same way, but disclosed for many years that when it broke out revenue under the “media” bucket, six customers accounted for 18% of its media revenue at the high point.

-In Q1 of 2024, Akamai’s delivery revenue declined 11% year-over-year due to lower bitrates and lower pricing amongst a small concentration of large customers.
+In Q1 2024, Akamai’s delivery revenue declined 11% year-over-year due to lower bitrates and pricing among a small concentration of large customers.
 Many assumed the decline was due to Akamai losing market share, but that wasn’t the case.
-Lower bits plus lower pricing equals a shrinking market for all CDN vendors.
+Lower bits, combined with lower pricing, equal a shrinking market for all CDN vendors.
 Multiple large customers, all repricing in the same quarter or year, hurt revenue growth.
 I’ll publish a post shortly on CDN pricing and highlights from my latest CDN pricing survey.

 So, who are the largest CDN customers for content delivery?
 Here’s a list of customers spending more than $100 million annually on delivery services.
-It includes companies using third-party CDNs to deliver video, software downloads, and small object delivery, but it is not a complete list.
-Many customers are making revenue commits with CDNs across all the services offered, so contracts from the largest customers vary, and there are lots of variables based on the type of traffic and regions.
+It includes companies that use third-party CDNs to deliver video, software downloads, and small object delivery, but it is not an exhaustive list.
+Many customers are making revenue commitments with CDNs across all the services offered, so contracts from the largest customers vary, and there are lots of variables based on the type of traffic and regions.

-The third reason for the challenging market conditions is that 4K streaming simply isn’t in demand by consumers and isn’t driving more bits.
-Many streaming services charge more to stream in 4K, and consumers have shown that, in most cases, they are not willing to pay for it.
+The third reason for the challenging market conditions is that 4K streaming is simply not in demand among consumers and isn’t driving increased data usage.
+Many streaming services charge more for 4K streaming, and consumers have shown that, in most cases, they are not willing to pay the extra cost.
 And yet, the industry still wants to hype 4K, 8K, VR and AR as if they are catalysts for CDNs, which they aren’t.
 No NFL game, including the Super Bowl, is in 4K.
 Neither are streams from the NHL, MLB, MLS, or cricket games on Disney+ Hotstar and JioCinema.
-In 2014, I wrote a blog post entitled “The Dirty Little Secret About 4K Streaming: Content Owners Can’t Afford The Bandwidth Costs,” which is still the case ten years later.
-Even big companies that could afford the additional costs that 4K brings, like Amazon, Google, and Apple, don’t offer 4K for Thursday Night Football, NFL Sunday Ticket or Friday Night Baseball.
-In 2022, multiple CDNs told me that of all the bits they would deliver that year, 4K/UHD would make up “less than” 10% of those bits, flat year-over-year.
+In 2014, I wrote a blog post entitled “The Dirty Little Secret About 4K Streaming: Content Owners Can’t Afford The Bandwidth Costs,” which remains true ten years later.
+Even big companies that can afford the additional costs that 4K brings, such as Amazon, Google, and Apple, don’t offer 4K for Thursday Night Football, NFL Sunday Ticket, or Friday Night Baseball.
+In 2022, multiple CDNs informed me that of all the bits they would deliver that year, 4K/UHD would make up “less than” 10% of those bits, with no year-over-year change.
 Last year, it was flat as well.

 As I stated earlier, the total revenue of all vendors offering delivery services, excluding the China region, was about $5 billion in 2023.
 This includes delivery revenue from vendors listed at cdnlist.com and comprises Akamai, Amazon (Cloudfront), CDN77, Cloudflare, Comcast Technology Solutions, Edgio, Fastly, Google Cloud Media CDN, MainStreaming and Qwilt.
 It also combines revenue from smaller vendors into one number, including Bunny, CacheFly, CDNsun, Gcore, GlobalConnect, KeyCDN, Medianova, and other small regional CDNs.

-In 2023, Akamai had $1.54 billion in delivery revenue, down 8% year-over-year.
-From 2021 to 2023, Akamai’s delivery revenue shrunk by over $300 million due to fewer bits being delivered, no adoption of 4K video, lower pricing, and all large customers using a multi-CDN strategy.
+In 2023, Akamai reported $1.54 billion in delivery revenue, an 8% year-over-year decrease.
+From 2021 to 2023, Akamai’s delivery revenue declined by over $300 million due to a reduction in the number of bits delivered, the lack of adoption of 4K video, lower pricing, and the use of a multi-CDN strategy by all large customers.
 These trends in the market impact Akamai the most since they are the largest vendor for delivery revenue.
-Amazon doesn’t disclose how much income they generate from CloudFront, but I put it at $1.1 billion in 2023.
+Amazon doesn’t disclose its income from CloudFront, but I estimate it to be $1.1 billion in 2023.
 I am not disclosing my source for the number, but note that at one time, Amazon published how many paying customers they had on CloudFront.

-Outside of the top six largest CDN vendors, all other CDNs have less than $100 million in revenue.
-None of them, including Google, CTS, MainStreaming, Medianova, CacheFly or Qwilt, discloses revenue numbers publicly, and the numbers I have been given are under NDA or given to me only on background.
-Grouping all of them is another $400 million in 2023 revenue.
+Outside of the top six most prominent CDN vendors, all other CDNs have less than $100 million in revenue.
+None of them, including Google, CTS, MainStreaming, Medianova, CacheFly, or Qwilt, discloses revenue numbers publicly, and the numbers I have been given are under NDA or provided to me only on a background basis.
+Grouping all of them would result in another $400 million in 2023 revenue.
 In addition, many smaller regional CDNs around the world target SMB customers and those who don’t have a lot of traffic.
-By my last count, at least two dozen vendors were in this bucket, for which I estimate another $500 million a year in combined revenue.
-Of course, it has to be pointed out that while all these vendors fall under the category of delivery revenue, they don’t all compete.
+By my last count, at least two dozen vendors fell into this category, for which I estimate another $500 million in combined annual revenue.
+It is worth noting that, although all these vendors fall under the category of delivery revenue, they don’t all compete.
 Many smaller customers spend less than $100 monthly, which is not a segment of the market that Akamai, Fastly or Edgio target.
-Adding up all these numbers brings the total 2023 revenue to $4.7 billion.
+Adding up all these numbers yields a total 2023 revenue of $4.7 billion.

-Separate from the revenue of CDN services, in 2023, approximately $200 million was generated from vendors offering a CDN platform to operators and carriers.
-These vendors include ATEME, Broadpeak, Gcore, Jet-Stream, Netskrt, Qwilt, Varnish Software, Vecima and Velocix, who license their software/platform to carriers, network operators and content owners who have a DIY CDN as part of their overall delivery strategy.
-While some of the vendors mentioned are public, for instance, Broadpeak and ATEME, none of the vendors break out the percentage of their revenue tied directly to their CDN platform offering.
-My $170 million number discounts their total revenue with the percentage I believe going toward their CDN product.
-In addition, in many cases, the vendor has privately told me the percentage of revenue without allowing me to break it out per vendor.
+In addition to the revenue from CDN services, approximately $200 million was generated in 2023 from vendors offering CDN platforms to operators and carriers.
+These vendors include ATEME, Broadpeak, Gcore, Jet-Stream, Netskrt, Qwilt, Varnish Software, Vecima, and Velocix, which license their software/platform to carriers, network operators, and content owners who have a DIY CDN as part of their overall delivery strategy.
+While some of the vendors mentioned, such as Broadpeak and ATEME, are public, none of the vendors break out the percentage of their revenue tied directly to their CDN platform offerings.
+My $170 million figure discounts their total revenue by the percentage I believe is allocated to their CDN product.
+Additionally, in many cases, the vendor has privately informed me of the revenue rate without allowing me to break it down by vendor.
 The market for selling CDN platforms to carriers, network operators and content owners is tiny.
 In 2023, Broadpeak’s overall revenue was down 6.8% year-over-year.

-Combining all vendors in the market broken out for content delivery, as I define it, puts the market at $4.9 billion in 2023 revenue.
+Combining all vendors in the market, broken out by content delivery as I define it, puts the market’s 2023 revenue at $4.9 billion.
 That number could fluctuate a few hundred million, depending on how much of a company’s total income is bucketed towards “delivery.”
-But as you can see, the numbers put out by firms that say the CDN market was $25.5 billion, $21.3 billion, $16.3 billion, or $13.2 billion are all wrong.
+However, as you can see, the numbers reported by firms claiming the CDN market was $25.5 billion, $21.3 billion, $16.3 billion, or $13.2 billion are all incorrect.
 Do not use those numbers.
 Overinflating the size of the market helps no one and sets false expectations.

-Because of Amazon’s CloudFront offering, I expect the CDN market to grow in 2024.
-While most other large CDNs, including Akamai, Edgio, and Fastly, are seeing year-over-year revenue declines, I expect Amazon’s CloudFront revenue to grow 10% or more this year.
-Cloudflare and CDN77 will also see growth in their delivery business, which will help offset revenue declines from the other CDN vendors and help the overall market grow by about 3% in 2024.
-Without Amazon and Cloudflare growing, revenue growth of the CDN market would have been negative in 2023 and 2024.
-Amazon is winning more share of traffic in specific regions, including for cricket events in India and other large live events, as we recently saw with Peacock’s NFL Wild Card game.
-All customers of Peacock’s size use multiple CDNs, but they change how they split up the share of traffic.
-I’ve seen Amazon win more of a share of the traffic for large-scale live events and expect that to continue.
+Due to Amazon’s CloudFront offering, I anticipate the CDN market will grow in 2024.
+While most other large CDNs, including Akamai, Edgio, and Fastly, are experiencing year-over-year revenue declines, I expect Amazon’s CloudFront revenue to grow by 10% or more this year.
+Cloudflare and CDN77 are also likely to see growth in their delivery business, which will help offset revenue declines from other CDN vendors and contribute to the overall market’s growth of approximately 3% in 2024.
+Without Amazon and Cloudflare growing, the revenue growth of the CDN market would have been negative in 2023 and 2024.
+Amazon is capturing a larger share of traffic in specific regions, including for cricket events in India and other major live events, as recently demonstrated by Peacock’s NFL Wild Card game.
+All customers of Peacock’s size utilize multiple CDNs, but they adjust how they allocate the share of traffic.
+I’ve seen Amazon capture a larger share of the traffic for large-scale live events and expect that trend to continue.

 If you have any comments or questions on the topic, you can put them in the comments section on this post on LinkedIn or contact me directly at dan@danrayburn.com